7

 Standard Permission Set

-Use case: Using standard instead of custom permission sets saves time and facilitates administration.
+Use case: Using standard permission sets instead of custom permission sets saves time and simplifies administration.
 Users who require permissions for a permission set license can use standard permission sets.

 Salesforce-Expert-Trainer-CTA-1